Web3-Builders-Alliance/prakyath-reddy-solana-Q3/README.md

   Uploaded NFT metadata to Bundlr using the Metaplex JSON standard Used metaplex.nfts().create to mint an NFT using my uploaded metadata
 ```

+**✅ challenge 5**
+'''
+  Created a new anchro project - wba_vault, with 3 instructions:
+  - initialize - deposit - withdraw
+  User anchor test to build, deploy to localnet and run tests located in the tests folder
+'''